Worksheet ready

 Limitations, Privacy, and Accuracy Notes:

-Missing-number rows are only arithmetic sequences with a fixed step.
-They do not model alternating patterns, multiplication tables with changing factors, shape patterns, or open-ended puzzle sequences.
+Missing-number rows here model arithmetic sequences with one fixed whole-number step.
+They are not open-ended number puzzles, alternating patterns, multiplication tables with changing factors, fraction sequences, decimal sequences, or shape patterns.

 Worked Examples: